Kuruba: Etymology

-The term kuruba is derived from Kannada word kuri means a goat, thus the term Kuruba is implied for sheperds.
-Agricultural was traditionally their primary occupation and kurubas are linked to Kaurava of Mahabharata period.
+The term kuruba, meaning shepherd, is derived from kuri, meaning sheep in Kannada.
+Shepherding was traditionally their primary occupation and still is for many, who lead a nomadic lifestyle.

 History

 Oral traditions of the Kurubas or Kuruma indicate their descent from Neolithic farming villages in South India which also kept cattle.
 Oral traditions indicate some of these original cattle-keeping agriculturalists branched off into new habitats and quickly came to rely on sheep pastoralism, absorbing Mesolithic hunter-gatherers.
 Rituals associated with hunting presumably came from the integration of these hunter-gatherers into the Neolithic pastoralists.
 These pastoralists later became almost totally separated from their villager antecedents and interacted with them only based on initial conflict and acculturation.
 For pastoralists such as the Kurubas, the horse became an important pack animal after the Iron Age and an animal for fighting.
 Nanjundaiah claimed the Kurubas were the descendants of the Pallavas.
 Groups of soldiers from the Kuruba community became important in the armies of Deccan powers in the Medieval era.
 It is believed that Kurubas are ethnically related to the Kuruvars of Sangam literature.
 This is also supported by the fact that Kuruvars worshiped Murukan and his Kuruvar wife, Valli whereas Kurubas worship Mailara/Mallanna, who represents Murukan, and his Kuruba wife, Kurubattyavva.

-Traditional sources claim that the Kurumas or Kurubas founded the Sangama dynasty, the founding dynasty of the Vijayanagara Empire.
+There are over 200 evidences saying that the Kurumas or Kurubas founded the Sangama dynasty, the founding dynasty of the Vijayanagara Empire.
 According to Ramchandra Chintaman Dhere, a scholar of the religious traditions of Maharashtra: